Secondary headaches

 Stroke

 A stroke occurs when the blood supply to a part of the brain is impaired and brain cells in that region begin to die.
-This can result in a severe sudden onset headache which is described by the patient as the worse headache of their life.
+This can result in a severe sudden onset headache which is described by the patient as the worst headache of their life.

 Trigeminal neuralgia